 - Calculations are based on the ICSID Schedule of Fees effective as of 1 January 2021.

 - An administrative charge of USD 42,000 is levied by the Centre upon the registration of a request for arbitration, and annually thereafter.
 It is assumed that the average duration of an ICSID arbitration will be 3.25 years.

 - In low-complexity cases (fewer than 2,000 hours of legal work) and where there are small amounts in dispute (less than USD 2,000,000), it is assumed that no experts are required.
-It would be highly unusual, however, for an expert not to be required for an ICSID arbitration, or to make a claim of less than USD 2,000,000 due to the high costs of ICSID arbitration.
+It would be highly unusual, however, for an expert not to be required in an ICSID arbitration, or to make a claim of less than USD 2,000,000.

 - VAT and taxes are excluded, which may or may not be applicable.

-- Each party is assumed to split ICSID Administrative Charges, Arbitral Tribunal Costs and expenses equally.
+- Each party is assumed to share ICSID Administrative Charges, Arbitral Tribunal Costs and expenses equally.

-- The successful party may be reimbursed all or a portion of its legal costs by the losing party in the final arbitration award, a possibility which is not factored into this model.
+- It must be noted that the successful party may be reimbursed all or a portion of its legal costs by the losing party in the final arbitration award, a possibility which is not factored into this model.